mesan/mesaninen-async/README.md

 ### `ex2-step3`: Progress tracker revisited

-Use what you learned in exercise 1, and make the `Worker` class fully async.
+Use what you learned in exercise 1, and make the `DoWork` method fully async.
 What happens with `ReportProgress()` now?

 > :warning: &ensp; **Note:** Use `git checkout ex2-done` to see the full solution.